opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ## Create a new role

-To create a new role, navigate to the administration and select *Users & Permissions -> Roles and permissions* from the menu on the left.
+To create a new role, navigate to the administration and select *Users and permissions -> Roles and permissions* from the menu on the left.

 You will see the list of all the roles that have been created so far.